 And, are you ready for this last one?

-For my upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide, I interviewed over 65 college coaches and athletic directors.
+For my book, Looking For A FULL RIDE?: An Insider’s Recruiting Guide, I interviewed over 65 college coaches and athletic directors.
 Without any prompting from me besides, “What turns you off instantly when you are watching a recruit play?”.

 Seven of them said, “I hate it when they complain about the color of Gatorade the parent is kindly handing to them after a game!”